 Formally, the name of Epcot’s America is The American Adventure Pavilion.
 However, the pavilion’s primary attraction is also called The American Adventure.

-For the sake of this review, and not to create any confusion, I will refer to it as the American Pavilion.
-And like the other countries, you’ll find that there’s more than meets the eye when it comes to touring.
+So for the sake of this article, we’ll refer to it as the American Pavilion.
+Like many of the eleven countries in the World Showcase, you’ll find more than meets the eye when it comes to touring.

 American Pavilion at Epcot

 While touring the American Pavilion, you’ll encounter various dining, attractions, and entertainment.
 Below are the things you can expect to find.

 - The American Adventure

 - American Heritage Gallery

 - The American Gardens Theater

 - Funnel Cake (Quick-Service)

 America is a little different from the other pavilions at Epcot, which is to be expected given the uniqueness of the United States.